On the Mordell--Weil lattice of $y^2 = x^3 + b x + t^{3^n + 1}$ in characteristic $3$: Introduction and main results

-As a corollary of \cref{thm_L_function} and of results of Shioda, we get a lower bound on the sphere packing density of the narrow Mordell--Weil lattice of the elliptic curves $E_{n, b}$. \begin{leftbar} \begin{corLetter} Let $n \geq 1$ be an integer, fix $b \in \F_{3^n}^\times$ as in \cref{thm_L_function}, and set $q = 3^n$.
+It turns out that as a corollary of \cref{thm_L_function} and of results of Shioda, we get a lower bound on the sphere packing density of the narrow Mordell--Weil lattice of the elliptic curves $E_{n, b}$. \begin{leftbar} \begin{corLetter} Let $n \geq 1$ be an integer, fix $b \in \F_{3^n}^\times$ as in \cref{thm_L_function}, and set $q = 3^n$.

 \nomenclature[1\(L\)]{$L_n$}{Narrow Mordell--Weil lattice $L_n := E_{n, b}\left( \F_{q^2}(t) \right)^0$}{nomencl:NarrowMWLofEnb} Let $L_n := E_{n, b}\left( \F_{q^2}(t) \right)^0$ be the narrow Mordell--Weil lattice of the elliptic curve $E_{n, b}$ over $\F_{q^2}(t)$, as defined in \cref{def_narrow_MWL}.